Students are learning in person 5 days a week now!

-All children 1st grade and above need to wear face coverings on BVWS campus at all times when indoors, and outside when a 6-ft distance cannot be consistently maintained.
-Additionally, faculty and parents will be face coverings.
+Cloth Face Coverings: All children 1st grade and above need to wear face coverings on BVWS campus at all times when indoors, and outside when a 6-ft distance cannot be consistently maintained.
+Additionally, faculty and parents must wear face coverings.

-Please be aware of our new 14-day quarantine policy before first day of school (Aug 26th) if you have been out of state.
+Please be aware of our 14-day return-to-school policy if you have been out of state.
 Families who travel out of state will be required to self-quarantine for 14 days before returning to school.
 This includes the period leading up to the first day of school.
 Exceptions may be granted for certain forms of low-risk travel.
-Questions can be directed to the School Director.

 Health, Well-being and Safety